FlowFuse/website/src/blog/2024/04/beginers-guide-to-node-red-varriables.md

 Environment variables are specifically used for storing sensitive configuration data, such as API keys or database credentials, ensuring this information isn't directly exposed within your flows.
 In Node-RED you can set environment variables at flow and global level.

 - Flow-level environment: Used to store sensitive configuration data accessible only within a specific flow.
 This ensures secure and isolated storage of sensitive information.
-For example, When building a multi-flow Node-RED application, each flow may need different configuration details, like API keys or unique identifiers.
+For example, when building a multi-flow Node-RED application, each flow may need different configuration details, like API keys or unique identifiers.
 Using flow-level environment variables allows each flow to securely store its specific sensitive data without exposing it to other flows.

-- Global-level environment: variables are used to store sensitive data accessible across all flows in a Node-RED instance.
+- Global-level environment: Variables are used to store sensitive data accessible across all flows in a Node-RED instance.
 They are helpful when you need to share the same sensitive data across different flows.
 For example, If multiple flows need to use the same API key, setting a global-level environment variable allows them to access this data securely, avoiding repeated configurations and ensuring consistency.

 #### Setting Environment Variables